AnuroopSaxena-code/FlowPay/README.md

 - **🔄 Multi-Payer Entries**: Support for expenses funded by multiple people simultaneously, ensuring accurate balance tracking from the source.
 - **📊 Visual Analytics**: Understand where your money goes with beautiful, interactive charts and category breakdowns powered by Recharts.
 - **🧠 Smart Settlements**: Our advanced algorithm calculates the minimum number of transactions needed to settle all debts across a group.
+- **🧪 Simulation Mode**: A powerful sandbox environment to "try before you buy."
+Test new expenses and payments to see their impact on group balances before committing them to the permanent ledger.
 - **🤝 Group Management**: Create separate groups for different circles (Roommates, Trip to Bali, Family) and manage members effortlessly.
 - **📱 Responsive Design**: A premium, "Deep Space" themed UI that works perfectly on desktop and mobile devices.